Quansight-Labs/quansight-labs-site/posts/2022/05/thoughts-on-reviewing-for-accessibility.md

 asking if the main goals of WCAG (content is Perceivable, Operable, Understandable, and Robust) are possible through different means.
 For example, I ask myself things like

 - Is this thing I’m reviewing perceivable if I can’t access it the way the person building it can?
 - Is it operable in more than one way?
 Is it operable in different conditions, like with different lighting or if I only use one hand?
 - Is it understandable if I asked a ten year old to summarize it or if I were to ask my parent?
 What about if I asked someone who’s never studied what I’m writing about?
-- Is it robust, meaning it works with assistive tech and a range of technology?
+- Is it robust, meaning it works with assistive tech and a range of other devices?
 Does it leave room for changes and improvements in the future?

 Finally, please remember to build on work that’s already been done when reviewing.
 For example, you don’t need to handwrite a definition of visible